 How to choose the best airline rewards program for you

 Here are some considerations when choosing an airline rewards program for your travel needs.

-- How many airline partners do they have?
+- How many airline partners does your preferred program have?

 Most airline reward programs are free to join.
-However, many require you earn a certain elite status to obtain certain travel benefits.
+However, many require you earn elite status to obtain the best travel benefits.